Request A Free Consultation

 A victim of sexual harassment is not required to prove that their productivity in the workplace was negatively affected by the sexual conduct.
 All the victim is required to prove is that a reasonable person subject to the same conduct would find that the conduct altered their working conditions in a way that made it more difficult to do their job

 Not all forms of sexual harassment are obvious or explicit.
 There are many ways a coworker can use another for sexual gratification.
-If you feel your privacy has been violated, you need to speak with an attorney as soon as possible.
+If you feel your privacy has been violated, you need to speak with a sexual harassment attorney as soon as possible.

 If harassment occurs, an employer may be liable even if management was not aware of the harassment.
 Employers are strictly liable for harassment by their supervisors or agents.
 The harasser can be held personally liable for damages.
 Additionally, Government Code section 12940, subdivision (k), requires an entity to take “all reasonable steps to prevent harassment from occurring.”
 If an employer has failed to take such preventative measures, that employer can be held liable for the harassment.